- How do I get help with my license purchase?

 Information in your WRD hunting/fishing/ boating customer online account such as mailing address or email can be edited by logging into your account.
-Use your driver's license number or DNR customer number or SSN and date of birth to log into your account.
+Use your driver's license number or DNR customer number or last four of SSN, last name, and date of birth to log into your account.
 Your customer information comes up and is editable.

 If you wish to print a copy of your license with the new information, log into your account, check and certify your information is correct, and select "Reprint All Current Licenses."
 Your license document will appear as a popup that can be saved or printed.

 Alternatively, you can call 1-800-366-2661 and request that your information be changed.
 You will need your driver's license number or DNR customer number and date of birth to verify your identity.